Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 9. Review the final page, and click `Finish` at the bottom VM Provisioning should be complete.
 #### vSmart

-The vSmart (Controller) Control Plane Device
+The vSmart (Controller) Control Plane Device handles the advertisement of the OMP TLOCs (Transport Locators) and route policies received from each edge device.
+Edge devices will communicate with vSmart, which will then advertise how the initial edge should establish, or not establish, connections within the SD WAN Fabric.

+**Extra Configurations**
+- Increase CPUs from 2 -> 4

 1. Click on `Create / Register VM` in the `Virtual Machines` GUI Window.
 2. Upon opening the creation window, choose the `Deploy a virtual machine from an OVF or OVA file` option, and click on the `Next` button at the bottom right of the creation window.